vgarc018/cs100hw4/READMEdraft_2.md

     char_separator<char> delim;
     tokenizer< char_separator<char> > mytok(str, delim);

-    //Also the same as not even declaring delim and writing
+    //This also behaves the same
     //tokenizer< char_separator<char> > mytok(str);

     for(auto it = mytok.begin(); it != mytok.end(); ++it)